 What we liked

-Easy: Simplistic software should be easy, and we found in our testing that FamilyKeeper is just that.
+Easy: Simplistic software should be easy, and our testing found that FamilyKeeper is just that.
 While you won’t get more advanced features, you will get screen time management that isn’t overly complicated.

 Screen time management: The screen time management feature stands out among FamilyKeeper’s offerings.
 It’s something this simplistic app does exceptionally well, which is why we think it’s a good choice for older kids who don’t require extensive content filtering.

 Geo-fencing: While most parental control apps offer some form of location monitoring, we appreciate that FamilyKeeper is both simple and includes geo-fencing features.
-Even if our kids are on a downtime, we can see where their device is just by glancing at our monitoring app.
+Even when our kids are on downtime, we can see where their devices are just by glancing at our monitoring app.

 What we didn’t like

-Lacks cross-functional compatibility: We were able to use FamilyKeeper only on mobile devices, so tech-savvy kids or those with multiple devices that require monitoring may be able to bypass some of FamilyKeeper’s features.
+Lacks cross-platform compatibility: We could use FamilyKeeper only on mobile devices, so tech-savvy kids or those with multiple devices that require monitoring may be able to bypass some of FamilyKeeper’s features.

 What are the 5 C's of screen time?